 What Benefit Does Russia Get from This Partnership?

 Military-technical cooperation between Moscow and Pyongyang is mutually beneficial.
 Russia allegedly received "a huge number of rockets and artillery shells" from North Korea, the expert claims.
-This refers to ammunition of 122 mm and 152 mm caliber, as well as Hwasong-11 missiles and Bulsae-4 anti-tank weapons.
+This includes 122 mm and 152 mm caliber ammunition, as well as Hwasong-11 missiles and Bulsae-4 anti-tank weapons.
 In response, Western countries are developing new sanctions packages.

-But economic restrictions have failed to stop the Russian defense industry (OPK).
+But economic restrictions have failed to stop the Russian defense industry.
 North Korea has also adapted to sanctions, so Kim Jong-un is unlikely to be greatly concerned about their strengthening.

 The Russia-North Korea alliance could disrupt the balance of power on the Korean Peninsula.
-This is fraught with strengthening Pyongyang's influence in the region, Weichert concluded.
+This threatens to strengthen Pyongyang's influence in the region, Weichert concluded.

 Read More on This Topic: